E. H. N. Lowther

-Life and work
+Life and Career

 Lowther was born in Lahore to Annie née Moore and Arthur John Newton who worked in the railways.
 He was educated at Simla before going to Bedford and Tonbridge.
 He became interested in egg-collecting but shifted to bird photography after listening to a lecture by Richard Kearton at school in Tonbridge.
 He returned to India in 1911 and joined the East India Railways.
+He retired as a Divisional Superintendent of the Railways at Lucknow in 1945 and returned to England.
+Lowther married Shuna Edith Mary Morgan on 23 December 1932 at Bombay.
+He died at his home in Sussex.

+Ornithological Work

 During his postings he examined the birds and began to photograph them at the nest mainly in the Bihar and United Provinces.
 He built high machans and hides for the purpose of photography and observation.
 He also made several trips to Kashmir.
 While in the Etawah district, he looked at the birds in relation to historic records made by Allan Octavian Hume.
-He retired as a Divisional Superintendent of the Railways at Lucknow in 1945 and returned to England.
 He published extensively in the Journal of the Bombay Natural History Society where he was a member.
 Among his observations at nest were those on helpers in the nest of babblers.
-Lowther married Shuna Edith Mary Morgan on 23 December 1932 at Bombay.
-He died at his home in Sussex.